harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 ## Mixins with Splats

-Last but not least, I’d like to show the combination of a `mixin` with a `splat`.
+Last but not least, I'd like to show the combination of a `mixin` with a `splat`.
 Splats are well-known language constructs from languages like Ruby or CoffeeScript.
 It allows you to have a flexible method signature.
 So your method can receive a flexible range of arguments.

-Again let’s create a folder and files first before bringing them to life.
+Again let's create a folder and files first before bringing them to life.

 ```bash
 mkdir mixin-with-splats